Textiles & Fabrics Waste Trading License in Dubai: Cost and Requirements

 Woven and non-woven fabric scraps

-The licence does not cover manufacturing or processing activities.
+The license does not cover manufacturing or processing activities.
 If you intend to shred, recycle, or transform textiles on-site, you would require an additional industrial or manufacturing permit.

-This licence is well suited to a broad range of operators, including:
+This license is well suited to a broad range of operators, including:

 International textile waste brokers seeking a UAE base for regional distribution